-Between 2nd century B.C. and 5th century A.D. the area of today’s Pruszcz Gdański, as well as its immediate surroundings, was one of the most significant settlements in Pomerania.
+Between 2nd century B.C. and 5th century A.D. the area of today’s Pruszcz Gdański, as well as its immediate surroundings, was one of the most significant settlements in Pomerania region.
 Pruszcz Gdański was at that time at lagoon lake, guaranteeing a direct connection to the sea.
 Thus, this area was one of the final points on the route connecting the amber coast of the Baltic with the areas of the Roman Empire.
 The location at the lake influenced both the development of trade contacts and the diet of the inhabitants with marine products.
 Apart from the hydrological factors, the development of settlements was affected by the favorable, lowland terrain, as well as the fertile soils of the Vistula’s Żuławy.
 The area of Pruszcz was an important center of provincial and long-distance trade.

 The Trading post in Pruszcz Gdański is a reconstruction of the settlement from the period of Roman influences, dating back to the period of splendor and the end of the Roman Empire from the 1st to the 4th century AD.
 It refers to the Amber Route that was functioning at that time.
 It consists of the leader’s hut, where are displayed exhibits of collections from the Gdańsk Archaeological Museum, the market hall where you can see a collection of reconstructed Roman era costumes, the ambermen hut reconstructing the craftsman’s workplace, and the smith’s hut, which is house reconstruction from the epoch of Roman influences.
 Also you can see a replica of a trade cart, stone circle reconstruction, animal farm, archery track and merchant stalls.
 The settlement is surrounded by a pallisade with four gate towers.